 The bill’s titles are written by its sponsor.

 Sponsor and status

-This bill was introduced on February 5, 1981, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 5, 1981, in a previous session of Congress, but it did not receive a vote.

 Representative for California's 12th congressional district

 Earlier Version — Introduced